$\mathcal{U}(\mathfrak{h})$-free modules and coherent families: Introduction

 Here follows a brief summary of the paper.
 Section~\ref{sec2} deals with the relationship between $\uh$-free modules and coherent families.
 In Section~\ref{sec2dot1} we briefly discuss the category $\mathfrak{M}$ and give an example of one of its objects.
 Section~\ref{sec3} reminds the reader of the notion of a coherent family, and it lists some known results about these.
 In Section~\ref{weighting} we construct an endofunctor $\ca{W}$ on $\mathfrak{g}$-Mod and prove that its image of $\mathfrak{M}$ lies in the set of coherent families of rank $1$, which proves the first point above.
 Section~\ref{sec5} deals with the classification of $\mathfrak{M}$ in type $C$.
 In Section~\ref{sec3dot2} we explicitly construct a simple object $M_{0}$ of $\mathfrak{M}$, and in Section~\ref{sec3dot3} we proceed by describing the submodule structure of $\ca{W}(M_{0})$ and of its semisimplification $\ca{W}(M_{0})^{ss}$.
 Section~\ref{sec3dot4} discusses twisting modules by a family of automorphisms of $\mathfrak{g}$, which eventually leads to the proof in Section~\ref{sec3dot5} of the second point above.
-Finally, in Section~\ref{sec6} we show that by applying the correct translation functor (see~\cite{BG}) to $\mathfrak{M}$ in type $C$, we can obtain any simple module which is $\uh$-free of any finite rank.
-This provides a more general but less explicit classification of a larger category of modules.\\
+Finally, in Section~\ref{sec6} we show that by applying translation functors (see~\cite{BG}) to $\mathfrak{M}$ in type $C$, we can obtain simple modules which is $\uh$-free of finite rank higher than one.
+This provides a more general but less explicit construction of a larger category of modules.\\

 {\bf Acknowledgements} I am very thankful to Volodymyr Mazorchuk for his many helpful remarks and ideas.
 I am also particularly grateful to Professor Olivier Mathieu who, during his visit to Uppsala, suggested the connection between $\uh$-free modules and coherent families.
 The results of this paper are based on this connection.
+The remarks of the referee were also appreciated.